i-c-grant/ni-meister-gedi-biomass/docs/nmbim_on_maap_guide.md

 find . -name "*.gpkg.bz2" | bunzip2
 ```

-Or, if there are thousands of files and you're on a powerful computer, do it in parallel:
+Or, if there are thousands of files and you're on a powerful computer with GNU parallel, you could do the following.
+Python based-solutions like dask or futures also work, of course.

 ```
 find . -name "*.gpkg.bz2" | parallel bunzip2